-By following the snowball plan you should be completely debt free in less
+By following the snowball plan, you should be completely debt free in less

 time than you would take trying to make several overpayments to all of

 At this point, the best way to keep from having debt issues is to have

-an emergency fund of $1000.
+an emergency fund of $1,000.
 Most people acquire debt initially because

 they had an unfortunate emergency that caused them to have to borrow money

 or finance their way out of the situation.
 Having emergency money put

-away for such occasions allows you to the freedom
+away for such occasions allows you to the freedom to use your own funds

-has a great step-by-step process that shows you exactly how to set aside specifically for your
+process that shows you exactly how to set aside specifically for your

 family's emergency fund

 your way to financial freedom.
-If you have any questions about obtaining your
+If you have any questions about obtaining

-don’t hesitate to contact us
+professional, then don’t hesitate to contact us